Gothams give virtual start to Oscar season, ‘Nomadland’ wins

 “I think I’m supposed to be speaking right now but I hear so many different people talking, I’m not really sure what’s going on,” said breakthrough actor winner Kingsley Ben-Adir (“One Night in Miami”) from a hotel room in London.

-Ramona S. Diaz, director of the Maria Ressa profile, “A Thousand Cuts and Time,” learned that she had won best documentary, in a tie with Garret Bradley’s incarceration tale “Time,” while the livestream audience awaited her speech.
+Ramona S. Diaz, director of the Maria Ressa profile, “A Thousand Cuts,” learned that she had won best documentary, in a tie with Garrett Bradley’s incarceration tale “Time,” while the livestream audience awaited her speech.

 “I’m sorry, I didn’t hear anything.
 What’s going on?” said Diaz, who then learned that she had won.
 “Oh, I did?” she said.

-Note: This story has been corrected to accurately spell Garrett Bradley’s first name.